sahilkhan011/novamart-react/README.md

 - `eslint-plugin-react-hooks`: ESLint plugin for React Hooks linting rules.
 - `eslint-plugin-react-refresh`: ESLint plugin for React Refresh support.
 - `vite`: Next generation frontend tooling.

+## Contributing

+Contributions are welcome!
+Please feel free to fork the repository and submit pull requests to contribute new features, enhancements, or bug fixes.
+For major changes, please open an issue first to discuss the proposed changes.

+## License

+This project is licensed under the MIT License.